maniaplanet/documentation/dedicated-server/matchmaking.md

 ## Requirements

 - You need to be familiar with ManiaPlanet dedicated servers ([quick start guide](basic.html))
-- Make sure your title supports matchmaking (eg. Elite, Siege, Combo or Battle)
+- Make sure the game mode supports matchmaking
 - Always set the `max_players` setting of the matches servers to a **higher value** than the number of players required for the match.
-Example : for a 6 players match in Elite, set the players limit at 8 at least.
+Example : for a 6 players match in Elite, set the players limit at 8 at least. `<max_players>8</max_players>`

+## Supported game modes

+- Shootmania Battle
+- Shootmania Combo
+- Shootmania Elite
+- Shootmania Siege
+- Trackmania Chase
+- Trackmania Cup
+- Trackmania Team

 ## Add match servers to a lobby